bird43/MonaMk2/README.md

 Library can eaily be used to provide low level control of any differential drive robot by simply changing the pin definitions.
 Your hardware will require encoders connected to interrup pins.

-Will provide a ROS node in the coming weeks.
+An untested ROS main file is included in the examples, will test in a few weeks.